hdbhdb/hdbhdb.github.io/_posts/2017-12-15-first-post.md

 title: First post
 ---

-Site is in progress.
-See [about](/about) for more details on my projects.
+Blog is in progress.
+Check out the sidebar or the [About](/about) section for more details about me and my projects.